Academic Catalog

 The Ithaca College student’s introduction into the ICC begins in the first semester with an Ithaca Seminar.
 These courses are interdisciplinary seminars that address a variety of transition to college issues while supporting students' ability to (1) develop and evaluate ideas and arguments; and (2) identify and articulate assumptions that underlie an idea, argument, or creative work.

-The Themes and Perspectives model is a central, distinctive component of the ICC.
-This coursework is based on the premise that an Ithaca College education prepares students to engage with key challenges of our time (“Themes”), and that these complex challenges are best approached and analyzed through a variety of conceptual approaches or “Perspectives.”
-The student selects a series of Themes and Perspectives-designated liberal arts courses that make the experience of this portion of their ICC study intentional, integrative, and relevant.
-A Theme in the Ithaca College Integrative Core Curriculum (ICC) is a topic, issue, problem area, or human challenge that captures core Ithaca College values and strengths and invites interdisciplinary, critical, or analytical investigation (e.g., Power and Justice—which focuses on the roots and redressing of societal inequities; The Quest for a Sustainable Future—which explores the causes and potential remedies of the global climate crisis; Inquiry, Imagination and Innovation—which plumbs the depths of creative response to the human condition).
-A Perspective is a disciplinary lens through which these salient Themes can productively be studied (e.g., Creative Arts, Humanities, Social Sciences, Natural Sciences).
-Students are required to complete a 9-16 credit Themes and Perspectives course experience.
-Students may choose to pursue a single Theme for exploration across the four Perspectives courses, or they may explore multiple Themes to integrate topics, issues, problem areas, or human challenges of their choice across their areas of curiosity.
-Students may not apply courses used to satisfy the Themes and Perspectives requirement to their primary major, unless their major has designated one Perspective as being fulfilled by completion of that major.
+This coursework is based on the premise that an Ithaca College education prepares students to engage with key challenges of our time and that these complex challenges are best approached and analyzed through a variety of conceptual approaches or “Perspectives.”
+The student selects a series of Perspectives-designated liberal arts courses that make the experience of this portion of their ICC study intentional, integrative, and relevant.
+A Perspective is a disciplinary lens through which topics and issues are productively studied (e.g., Creative Arts, Humanities, Social Sciences, Natural Sciences).
+Students are required to complete a 9-16 credit Perspectives course experience.
+Students may not apply courses used to satisfy the Perspectives requirement to their primary major, unless their major has designated one Perspective as being fulfilled by completion of that major.

-To complete the Themes and Perspectives sequence, students complete a series of Themed courses (choosing a single theme or multiple themes) addressing each of four Perspectives: Creative Arts, Humanities, Natural Science, and Social Science.
+To complete the Perspectives sequence, students complete courses addressing each of the four Perspectives: Creative Arts, Humanities, Natural Science, and Social Science.

 • At the decision of the department housing a major, some majors can fulfill up to one of the four Perspectives, as described above, but additional Perspectives cannot be fulfilled by primary major courses.
 Additionally, while an individual course may be designated with multiple Perspectives, any individual course may count toward only one Perspective in the student’s degree evaluation.

-ICC Theme courses, designated in each of the Perspectives below, focus on ways humans interact with the world and provide students with multiple approaches to understand life on earth and the central issues of our time.
 For each perspective, one student outcome focuses on methods or processes used in the perspective.
-A second outcome addresses how examining the world contributes to the student's own life or intellectual development, and a third outcome concerns understanding how the perspective contributes to understanding broader social, cultural, and/or historical issues.
+A second outcome addresses how the perspective contributes to understanding broader social, cultural, and/or historical issues.

 Creative Arts Perspective (CA) (minimum 3 credits from designated courses or major)